DavidCarrilho/DavidCarrilho/README.md

 <!-- - 🔭 &ensp;I’m currently working on [**Youtube**][youtube]! -->
 - 🌱 &ensp;I’m currently learning Flutter ❤️
 - 👯 &ensp;I’m looking to collaborate with other content creators
-- 🗿 &ensp;I am one of the early adopters of Flutter, it has been more than 4 years
+- 🗿 &ensp;I'm currently working with Flutter and I've been studying this framework for over 2 years
-- ⚡ &ensp;Fun fact: I love reading & podcasts
+- ⚡ &ensp;Fun fact: I love podcasts and playing video games
 - 📫 &ensp;How to reach me: [**Twitter**][twitter], [**Linkedin**][linkedin] or [**Email**][email].

 ---